letmeentertainyou/NPC-Generator/README.txt

 Quirks:
-There are over 200 quirks on this link and a few of them are repetitive or don't seem fun to role-play.
+This link is an awesome resource that really inspired my creativity.
+There are over 200 quirks on listed and a few of them are repetitive or don't seem fun to role-play.
 I just read through the list and picked out my favorite 70 or so.
 This should get you started and you can easily add more as you think of them.

 https://kindlepreneur.com/character-quirks/

 Motivations:
-This list is shorter than the quirks and I had no desire to modify it.
 These are 30 very well written prompts!

 https://www.writerswrite.co.za/30-character-motivations-to-kickstart-your-story/